QuiltMC/developer-wiki/wiki/misc/codecs/en.md

 # Codecs

-WARNING: This tutorial expects a strong understanding of both Java basics and generics.
+**WARNING**: This tutorial expects a strong understanding of both Java basics and generics.

 The `Codec` class from [DataFixerUpper](https://github.com/Mojang/DataFixerUpper) is the backbone of content serialization and deserialization.
 It provides an abstraction layer between Java Objects and serialization types, such as `json`, `nbt`, and more.